• Skip to primary navigation

 Social Isolation is an opportunity

 See social isolation as an opportunity to grow and evolve as a person.
 It looks like all great people in history went through some kind of social isolation.
-Don’t waste that precious time, if it is your situation right now.
+Don’t waste that precious time, if it is your current situation.

 If social isolation is temporary, see it as a sort of project that you have to accomplish.
 Don’t be a victim, this is your opportunity to experience and learn a new skill.

-In any case, see social isolation positive, then it can turn into something even better.
+In any case, see social isolation as positive, then it can turn into something even better.

 Spend time with you